aermosh/p2llvm/README.md

 ***************************************************************************

-If P2 (propeller 2) is connected to your USB port then output should look something like this:
+If P2 is connected to your USB port then output should look something like this:

 rm -rf ./build